ajgowans/gamegetter/README.md

-# The MiSTer Game Getter Database For Obscure Cores
+# The MiSTer Game Getter Database For Obscure Systems

 This is a database for the MiSTer project that downloads games, and software, for obscure older systems.